 Hey, my name's Deborah.
 You can call me Debz :)

-Just an 18 year-old girl waiting for the right guy...
+Just a 20 year-old girl waiting for the right guy...

 That guy that every girl knows...